What is the Average Cost of College for 2025?

 There are two types of student loans: federal and private.
 You’ll likely use a mix of both private and federal student loans to pay for college.
 You’ll receive federal loans by filling out the FAFSA.
 For some students, the amount of federal aid offered may not be enough to cover all their college expenses.
 A private student loan can help to bridge that gap; some students find that taking out a private student loan from private lenders like College Ave, allows them to pay for their remaining college costs.

 Interest rates vary based on the type of loan you take out.
-With private loans, you may have a more favorable interest rate if you have good credit.
+With private loans, you may have a more favorable interest rate if you have good credit or cosigner.
 Before agreeing to borrow a specified amount of money through a student loan, it is important to know just how much the loan will cost you over time, which is based on the interest rate you’re paying.

 Our student loan calculator is an easy to use tool that allows borrowers to calculate just how much they’ll be spending based on the amount they borrow, the loan term, interest rate, years remaining in school, and monthly payments that are made while in school.